Requirements l How to Specialize l Classes l Faculty

 You are strongly encouraged to select courses that offer a breadth or depth in abstract and contextualized theory, knowledge, skills, and perspectives appropriate for advancing the students’ academic and career goals.
 You should consult with your faculty advisor on appropriate courses.

-- Once approved by your Department Head and a CRES Faculty Co-director, the CRES Program Manager will review your application.
+3. Once approved by your Department Head and a CRES Faculty Director, the CRES Program Manager will review your application.

-- The CRES Program Manager will contact you via your UO email (through OrgSync) to notify you of the specialization admittance decision of the CRES Program.
+4. You will be notified via your UO email of the specialization admittance decision of the CRES Program/Law School.

-Specialization applications must be submitted via OrgSync to the CRES Office no later than the Friday prior to the term which you would like to declare the specialization.
+Specialization applications must be submitted via the online form to the CRES Office no later than the Friday prior to the term which you would like to declare the specialization.
 Forms submitted after that date, will automatically be considered for the next academic term.

-- You are a term-based student who is planning to enroll in semester-based courses (any LAW courses listed below)
+If you are a JD or LL.M. student who is planning to enroll in term-based courses OR you are a term-based student who is planning to enroll in semester-based courses (any LAW courses listed below) please contact Law School Registrar Elaine Seyman (elaines@uoregon.edu).

 Apply for the Water Specialization